-Combined RB and PTEN loss identifies DCIS primed for invasive breast cancerNovember 28th, 2012 in Cancer /
+Combined RB and PTEN loss identifies DCIS primed for invasive breast cancerNovember 28, 2012 in Medicine & Health / Cancer

 The combined loss of two tumor suppressor genes, retinoblastoma (RB) and phosphatase and tensin homolog (PTEN) was shown to be strongly associated with progression of DCIS to invasive breast cancer, according to a study published November 28 in the Journal of the National Cancer Institute.